Omicron, lack of staff blamed for ongoing surgery delays

 A planned care taskforce was set up earlier this year to cut the tens of thousands of people waiting for planned (elective) surgery.

+Christchurch surgeon John McKie, who is a past president of the Orthopaedic Association, says he was regularly having his surgical lists cut.

+Last month he did three joint replacements in the public system when normally he would do about 15, he said.

-The situation has been made worse worse in the first and second Omicron outbreaks, with several hospitals cancelling most planned surgery.
+The situation was made worse in the first and second Omicron outbreaks, with several hospitals cancelling most planned surgery.

 Association of General Surgeons president Vanessa Blair said colleagues in some hospitals told her they were still mostly doing only acute and the most urgent planned operations, such as for cancers.